-And Pharaoh spake unto Joseph, saying, Thy father and thy brethren are come unto thee:....
+And they sent a messenger unto Joseph, saying, Thy father did command before he died, saying,...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.